 A special rule exists to allow a school district to cross into another district and pick up a student who wishes to attend in their district.
 It must be 2.5 miles or more from the student's home to the school within the resident district to qualify.
 Each year, before providing transportation to an out of district student, the district must notify the board of education in the resident district.
-The notification form is available on the School Finance/School Bus Safety website: Out-of-District Transportation Notification
+The notification form is available on the School Finance/School Bus Safety webpage under "Forms" Once on that page, scroll down until you see the link to the form.